 Consultative discovery questions

-Questions like “Are you celebrating anything tonight?” or “Do you prefer lighter or richer flavors?” create context for highly relevant suggestions.
-Relevance and not pressure drives acceptance.
+Questions like "Are you celebrating anything tonight?" or "Do you prefer lighter or richer flavors?" create context for highly relevant suggestions.
+Relevance, not pressure, drives acceptance.

 The Two-by-Two framework

-Two later suggestions: upgrade or side + dessert or after-dinner option
+This structure builds consistency.
+Two early suggestions: beverage plus shareable appetizer.
+Two later suggestions: upgrade or side plus dessert or after-dinner option.

 Perfect timing